Estonian innovation isn't just digital.

-You can often find a better sauna in a typical Estonian home than in the world's most expensive luxury spas.
+In fact, you can often find a better sauna in a typical Estonian home than in the world's most expensive luxury spas.

 While the Finnic sauna tradition has become increasingly popular globally as a wellness trend, there's still a lot that's been lost in translation abroad.